dagongren1997/dagongren1997.github.io/_pages/about.md

   - /about.html
 ---

 I’m a computer science graduate student interested in the mathematical foundations of quantum computing and quantum information theory.
-My advisor is [Greg Kuperberg](https://www.math.ucdavis.edu/~greg/).
+My advisor is <a href="https://www.math.ucdavis.edu/~greg/" target="_blank">Greg Kuperberg</a>.

 Previously, I was an undergrad at the Department of Electronics and Telecommunication Engineering at Jadavpur University, India (2017-2021).